minnysoop/tinyml/README.md

 ## Developing Models for Microcontrollers
 After building and training a model then we use tools provided by TensorFlow to convert the model to a sutiable format that can be ran on a microcontroller.
 Conversion involves pruning and quantization.
 Here is an [example](./tflite-convert.ipynb) on how that works.

+## Optimization via Quantization
+Quantization is important because we can reduce some precision (32-bit floats to 8-bit integers) to get more storage, speed, and portability.

+Tensorflow has a lot of built-in APIs to help optimize and fine-tune your models.
+An example of this is quantization.
+You can quantize your model before and after training as well as after you convert it into a TFLite model.

+You can actually quantize different types of parts of the neural networks.
+So, you can quantize weights, biases, activations, tensors, etc. If you plot all the weights as a histrogram, quantization aims to discretize that graph but still maintain that same pattern.
+It's done by getting the range of weights and mapping each value to one of the numbers in the range of 8-bit integers (0-255).
+Now when we store weights, we store them as 8-bit integers.
+However, when we're using the weights for inference, we decompress the weights by converting them back into a floating point value.
+But, you can also quantize the inputs and just use the stored integer weights on them too!